 The design should entice the visitor to stay and, by intuitive navigation, enable the visitor to seamlessly become a client – one that requests more information or purchases online.

 There are two main options for creating a new website and they have different costs.

-Browse the internet and you’ll find numerous companies offering website templates such as those based on WordPress, Joomla and HTML.
-Some will also offer templates which are responsive and modify themselves depending on whether the viewer is using a desktop computer or mobile device.
+Browse the internet and you’ll find numerous companies offering website templates such as those based on WordPress, Joomla and ThemeForest.
+Some will also offer templates that are responsive and modify themselves depending on whether the viewer is using a desktop computer or mobile device.

 At first glance, the prices are attractive and the fact that the providers boast you don’t need a professional web designer to implement them sounds very attractive if your company doesn’t have any IT support.
-However be aware of the pro’s and con’s before you commit:
+However, there are a few important details to be aware of so we outlined the main pro’s and con’s before you commit below.

-Designs: Many templates on offer have nice designs.
+Designs: Many templates offer nice designs.
 They look professional and are pleasing to the eye.
-But if you use one of these templates, your website won’t be unique – any other company may be using the same template.

 Updates: A web template allows you to directly change content so you stay in charge.
 But if you don’t have the time or inclination, you have no web design support team to undertake the maintenance on your behalf.

 Capacity: there is a maximum amount of space per page.
-If you try to force in more content, you may alter the design.
+If you try to force in more content, it can alter the page and ruin the designs.

 Costs vary from template supplier to supplier.
 But don’t think you’ll be getting something for nothing.
 Here’s an example of costs.